 In cases where an additional amount or surcharge is added to an invoice as a means to recover increased fuel, energy or other costs incurred by the seller, the surcharge is subject to tax in the same manner as the billing it is related to.

-- If a surcharge is placed on a restaurant bill, it is subject to retail sales tax and retailing B&O tax.
+- If a surcharge (including a "Living Wage" surcharge to offset the cost of having to pay their workers a higher minimum wage) is placed on a restaurant bill, it is subject to retail sales tax and retailing B&O tax.

 - If a surcharge is added to a bill for attorney fees, the surcharge would be subject to the B&O tax under service and other activities classification.